From Coast to Castle: 7 days driving Northern Ireland’s spectacular Causeway Coastal Route

 Day 1: Belfast

 After picking up your Bunk Camper, you will still have plenty of time to visit Belfast, capital of Northern Ireland.
 Choose a compact 2 person camping car, fully equipped 2-4 berth vans or luxury motorhomes from up to 6 people.
 Park up for a few hours and enjoy a journey back in time around the city’s political murals, narrated by a London-style black taxi driver.
-Then, explore the Titanic Quarter, birthplace of the most famous ship in the world.
+Then, explore the Titanic Quarter, the birthplace of the most famous ship in the world.
 When the sun goes down, make sure you sample the bohemian nightlife of the Cathedral Quarter.

 Days 2 & 3: Carrickfergus, the Gobbins Cliff Path, Larne, Glens of Antrim & villages

 Time to get off the beaten track in your camper!
 Take the Antrim Coast Road (A2) to Carrickfergus and stroll around the town (a visit to its Norman castle is compulsory!).
-Continue along the A2 towards Larne, main access to the stunning nine Glens of Antrim.
+Continue along the A2 towards Larne, the main access to the stunning nine Glens of Antrim.
 A few miles away from Carrickfergus, you can find the recently opened Gobbins Cliff Path which takes you on an exciting walk alongside the steep Gobbins cliffs across bridges, caves and tunnels.
 This dramatic coastal walk is also well-known for its rich and unique wildlife.

 Starring in popular Irish songs and tales, explore this area of outstanding beauty as long as you can.
 Visit Glenariff Forest Park, the queen of the glens, and take a stroll along the magic Waterfall Walkway.
 Cook a hot meal on board your camper and don’t miss the chance to follow the other trails and enjoy a picnic with scenic landscapes and peaceful rivers as background.